 By Juegostudio | Game Development | July 15th, 2020

-Today, the mobile games statistics show that more than 50 percent of the global video game revenue is generated from mobile games, as people are utilizing most of their time to play games.
+Today, the statistics of the mobile game show that more than 50 percent of the global video game revenue is generated from mobile games, as people are utilizing most of their time to play games.
 In 2020 it is estimated that 2.7 billion gamers will spend $77.2 billion on games.
 One particular genre dominating the gaming industry – Hyper casual games and these games are set to benefit from the growth.

 In accordance with an app marketing platform, this lockdown period recorded the highest installation of hyper casual games, which in turn increased fierce competition.
 Also during the Q1 of 2020, the app downloads and engagement showed records as high as 103% globally and with China recording 3.5x alone.
 Hyper casual games are easy to play, and is replayable, thus making them highly addictive.